fiskl-accounting/help-docs/docs/Integrations/Payment-Gateways/paypal-integration.md

 If you don't have a PayPal account, visit [PayPal's website](https://www.paypal.com) and select "Sign Up" to create one before connecting to Fiskl.
 :::

-## Using PayPal Payments
+## Using PayPal payments

 Once connected, PayPal will appear as a payment method on your invoices.

 :::info
 Connected payment gateways are automatically selected for every invoice.
 You can change this in Invoice & Quote settings.